sebanc/brunch/README.md

 Note: Even if you boot from GRUB on your HDD, if you have a ChromeOS USB flash drive / SD card inserted, the initramfs will boot from it in priority.

 The GRUB menu should appear, select ChromeOS and after a few minutes (the Brunch framework is building itself on the first boot), you should be greeted by ChromeOS startup screen.
 You can now start using ChromeOS.

+## Limited support for MBR/BIOS devices

+The mbr_support.tar.gz patch present in the this branch (master) allows booting Brunch on BIOS/MBR devices with a few limitations:
+- Brunch can only be installed from linux.
+- The dual boot method is not supported.

+Installation procedure:
+1) Verify that your device cpu/gpu is supported according to the "base hardware compatibility" requirements.
+2) Verify that `pv`, `tar`,`cgpt` and `sgdisk` packages/binaries are installed.
+3) Extract the brunch release archive to your working directory.
+4) Extract the mbr_support.tar.gz patch present in the this branch (master) of the Brunch repo in the same directory (overwriting files when requested)
+5) Download the ChromeOS recovery image and extract it.
+6) Follow the linux "Install ChromeOS on a USB flash drive / SD card / HDD (full disk install / single boot)" instructions from step 5.

 # Optional steps